grin-pool/grin-pool/README.md

 # grin-pool

-** **Announcement**: we are looking for a MySQL developer / DBA.
-If you are familiar with MySQL on a professional level and are interested, please contact kylan.hurt@gmail.com or bladedoyle@gmail.com **
+** **Announcement: we are looking for a MySQL developer / DBA.
+If you are familiar with MySQL on a professional level and are interested, please contact kylan.hurt@gmail.com or bladedoyle@gmail.com** **

 ## What it is:
 An Open Source Mining Pool for [Grin](https://github.com/mimblewimble/grin) MimbleWimble Cryptocurrency Implementation